oscarpolanco/node-basics/section_text/README.md

 - [Git](https://git-scm.com/): `Git` will allow us to put our application into a `version control` that going to allow us to track the changes to our app.
 - [Github](https://github.com/): Will backup our code and collaborate with others
 - [Heroku](https://www.heroku.com/): Will give us everything we need to `deploy` our `nodeJS` application to a `production` server so our app is accessible from a `URL`

+### Joining Heroku and Github

+Before to begin working with the `deploy` of the application we will need to join the 2 tools that will help us to make this possible that are `Heroku` and `Github`.

+`Github` is a software development platform to give us all the tools necessary to manage software development projects whether we are working by ourselves or with others.
+Why `Github`?
+Is because it makes it easy to manage our projects; track code changes over time to collaborate with others and track `bugs`, `issues`, and `features requests`.
+Also with `Github` you can host `public` or `private` projects depending is you want or not share to them with others.
+Actually, all the `npm modules` that we use their code is hosted by `Github`.

+`Heroku` will give us all the infrastructure needed to actually `deploy` our `nodeJs` project to a `production` server. `Heroku` is not a `nodeJs` specific; you can use `Heroku` with other languages.

+To create accounts get to [Github](https://github.com/) and click on the `Sign up` button then fill the form and that it.
+Like with did on `Github` go to [Heroku](https://www.heroku.com/) and click on the `Sign up` button then complete the registration form.
+If you already have an account for any of these sites you can use it and we are going to use the free accounts no need to add a paid account.

+We will need some tools that will make it easy to use `Heroku` so we will be downloading the `Heroku command line tool` that will make some commands available on our terminal that will help us to `deploy` our app easily.
+These are the steps:

+- On your browser go to https://devcenter.heroku.com/articles/heroku-cli
+- Get to de download section
+- Download the one for your operating system
+- Use the installer for the installation
+- Open your terminal(If is already open; you will need to restart your terminal)
+- Type the following command: `Heroku -v`
+- You should see the version of `Heroku` that is installed

+Now we will `login` to `Heroku` from your terminal to manage everything from the terminal.

+- On your terminal use the following command: `Heroku login`
+- Press any key on your keyword
+- You will be redirected to your browser
+- Login with your `Heroku` account(If you are already login on your browser just clicking the login button will be enough)
+- Close the tab
+- On your terminal, you should see that you are login using your `Heroku` account email